-The Insignia Financial Group is subject to certain financial covenants as part of its debt agreement, including a maximum ratio of net debt to EBITDA (leverage ratio) and a minimum interest cover (interest cover ratio).
+The Insignia Financial Group is subject to certain financial covenants as part of its debt agreement, including a maximum ratio of net debt to earnings before interest, taxation, depreciation and amortisation (EBITDA) (leverage ratio) and a minimum interest cover (interest cover ratio).
 The Group complied with all these covenants throughout the year.

-Platforms (Continuing operations)
+Platforms (continuing operations)